uiceds/cee-492-project-2025-avengers/cee492_report.typ

 Compared to the baseline accuracy of 1/8 = 12.5% (random guessing), the classifier shows strong predictive capability.
 Learning curves indicate stable convergence with no signs of overfitting.\
 \
 ==== iv. *Hotspot Visualization*

-To improve interpretability, we created geographic visualizations overlaying predictions on the official Los Angeles boundary shapefile.
-For a user-defined query (e.g., “Fridays in July at 20:00 ± 1 hour”), the visualization shows:
+To improve interpretability, I generated multiple geographic visualizations that overlay model predictions on the official Los Angeles boundary shapefile.
+These figures demonstrate how predicted hotspot regions shift depending on the temporal query.
+#figure(
+  image("figures/Pred_1.png"),
+  caption: [Descent Distribution of Crime Victims]
+) <fig-descent>

+#figure(
+  image("figures/Pred_2.png"),
+  caption: [Descent Distribution of Crime Victims]
+) <fig-descent>

+For each user-defined query (e.g., “Fridays in July at 20:00 ± 1 hour” or “Wednesdays in November at 12:00 ± 2 hours”), the visualizations display:

-- historical crime points in the query window (gray)
+- historical crime points within the specified temporal window (gray)
-- LA city boundary
+- the LA city boundary outline
-- top 5 predicted hotspots, shown as magenta cluster centroids with ~1-mile radius highlight zones
+- the model’s top predicted hotspot centroids (magenta points)
+- approximately 1-mile radius highlight zones around each centroid (magenta circles)

+The first visualization corresponds to **Friday in July around 20:00 (±1 hour)** and shows multiple active hotspots distributed across central and southern Los Angeles.

+The second visualization corresponds to **Wednesday in November around 12:00 (±2 hours)** and reveals a different spatial pattern with fewer but more concentrated predicted hotspots.

-These visualizations connect the statistical model to real-world spatial patterns and provide meaningful insights for planning, enforcement, and safety analysis.
+Together, these visualizations illustrate how the model adapts hotspot predictions to specific time-of-day and seasonal contexts, providing interpretable, actionable spatial insights for operational decision-making.\

-The predictive modeling approach successfully combines spatial clustering with supervised learning to forecast crime hotspot locations in Los Angeles.
-With an accuracy of approximately **87–88%** on unseen data, the results show that crime patterns exhibit strong temporal and contextual regularities that the model can effectively learn.
-The hotspot visualizations offer intuitive, actionable geographic insight for decision-making in urban safety and resource allocation.\
 \

 ==== v. *Future Works*